Bánh Xu Xê Tím (Purple Xu Xê Cake)

 • Fridge: Up to 1 week (reheat before serving).

-Bánh Xu Xê, also known as Phu Thê Cake, a traditional Vietnamese dessert deeply rooted in wedding customs and folklore.
-Originating from the northern regions of Vietnam, the cake has long symbolized marital harmony, fidelity, and enduring love.
+Bánh Xu Xê, also known as Phu Thê Cake, is a traditional Vietnamese delicacy deeply woven into the country’s wedding customs and folklore.
+Originating from northern Vietnam, it has long been seen as a symbol of fidelity, harmony, and enduring love between husband and wife.

 (Xu Xê Cakes appear in traditional Vietnamese weddings)